isomerpages/moe-yunengpri/_our-partners/Parent Support Group (PSG)/PSG Activities.md

 | P5 Lifeskills Programme | Term 4 |
 | Post PSLE Programme for P6 | Term 4 |

-The above schedule of events may be subject to changes from time to time.
+The above schedule of events may be subject to changes from time to time. <br>
 **_Event photos will be available at our_** [PSG facebook group](https://www.facebook.com/groups/ynpspsg/), exclusive for PSG members**_._**